top of page

 that forms a whole book of the Mahabharata (Bhishma Parva),

-Bhishma spoke the above selection in answer
+Bhishma spoke about the above selection in answer

 to Yudhisthira's questions on the giving of gifts